Mohamed Ouahbi

-Mohamed Ouahbi (born 7 September 1976) is a Moroccan professional football manager who currently manages the Morocco national under-20 football team.
+Mohamed Ouahbi (Note: ⵎⵓⵀⴰⵎⴻⴷ ⵓⴰⵀⴱⵉ; محمد وهبي) (born 7 September 1976) is a Belgian-Moroccan professional football manager who manages the Morocco national team.

+Born in Belgium, Ouahbi spent most of his coaching career with Belgian club Anderlecht at youth level.
+He then managed Morocco at U20 and U23 level before becoming the manager of the senior side in 2026, leading them at the 2026 World Cup where they reached the quarter-finals.

 Biography

 Early life and education

-Mohamed Ouahbi was born in the “Cité des Ânes” district of Schaerbeek, in the Brussels-Capital Region, into a Moroccan-Riffian family from Nador.
+Mohamed Ouahbi was born in the "Cité des Ânes" district of Schaerbeek, in the Brussels-Capital Region, into a Moroccan-Riffian family from Nador (Bni Chiker).
 He grew up and attended school in Brussels.

-At just ten years old, Ouahbi developed a passion for football during the 1986 FIFA World Cup.
-The Ouahbi family supported Belgium, but especially rooted for the Atlas Lions, who reached the round of 16.
+At just nine years old, Ouahbi developed a passion for football during the 1986 FIFA World Cup.
+The Ouahbi family supported Belgium, but especially rooted for Morocco who reached the round of 16.
 Later, Ouahbi began studying to become an educator in Schaerbeek, hoping one day to combine his profession with his passion for football.

-Coaching career
+Managerial career

 Beginnings at Maccabi Brussels

 Ouahbi began his coaching career at the age of 21.
-Starting in 1997, he joined Maccabi Brussels, a Brussels-based club affiliated with the Union of Progressive Jews of Belgium, where he coached youth teams.
+Starting in 1997, he joined Maccabi Brussels where he coached youth teams.
 He spent six seasons there, designing age-appropriate training sessions and gaining early structured experience in player observation, planning, and evaluation.

-Working in a socially diverse environment with players of various backgrounds — notably Maghrebi and Turkish origin — he emphasized inclusion and co-education through sport.
+Working in a socially diverse environment with players of various backgrounds, he emphasized inclusion and co-education through sport.
 This period allowed him to develop leadership and communication skills, set aside stereotypes, and prioritize learning and education over strict competition.

-Although sporting results were secondary to the club’s educational goals, this stage became a foundation for Ouahbi’s coaching philosophy, shaping his pedagogical approach and preparing him for roles in higher-level youth academies, leading to his later work with professional clubs in Brussels.
+Although sporting results were secondary to the club's educational goals, this stage became a foundation for Ouahbi's coaching philosophy, shaping his pedagogical approach and preparing him for roles in higher-level youth academies, leading to his later work with professional clubs in Brussels.